RAMGuide/TheRamGuide-WIP-/Timings.md

 tREFI increases the DRAM's sensitivity to temperature as the hotter the DRAM is the faster the charge stored in the DRAM's capacitor leaks. tREFI however also reduces power output and thus temperature as the DRAM consumes more power when refreshing then under any other operation.

 tREFI although being a temperature sensitive timing can generally simplely be maxed out under majority of circumstances.
 'Maxing out' is setting the timing to the maximum value the platform supports.
 Whether that be a bios limitation or a CPU register limitation though usually the latter.
 On most platforms with this timings exposed this value is 65535 for tREFI.

+Common myths:
+tRFC should be a multiplue of tRC, in most cases 7 or 8.
+This rule is completely incorrect.

 ### tCKE